The 5 Best Pro Tools Plugins

 Separating frequencies that clash allows your different parts to shine, even when all are being played together.

-The FabFilter Pro Q2 is easily one the most forward thinking equalisers on the market.
+The FabFilter Pro Q3 is easily one the most forward thinking equalisers on the market.

-Its mixture of simpleness and intuitiveness combine to make it an incredibly powerful but usable tool.
+Its mixture of simplicity and intuitiveness combine to make it an incredibly powerful but usable tool.

-Adding a filter on your EQ band is as simple as clicking where you would like to add it on the GUI (graphic user interface).
+Adding a filter on your EQ band is as simple as a click in the right position.

-Identifying where filters are needed is made even easier by the impressive frequency spectrum analyser, which is built in to the interface so you have a visual representation of all frequencies in your recording.
+Identifying where filters are needed is made even easier by the impressive frequency spectrum analyser.
+It is visible in the background so you always have a visual representation of the frequencies in your recording.

 Therefore, with very little work you can identify which frequencies need to be cut and which need to be boosted to achieve an even mix.

-The famed Abbey Road EMT reverb plates ”“ we’d absolutely love to be able to have those sitting in our studio for when we need them but due to countless reasons, this is not a realistic possibility for many.
+The famed Abbey Road EMT reverb plates.
+We’d absolutely love to be able to have those sitting in our studio for when we need them.

-Fortunately, WAVES have painstaking modelled each of the four reverb plates, giving the user the option to choose between each of the four iconic plates on one single interface.
+Fortunately, WAVES have painstaking modelled each of the four reverb plates.
+You can choose between each of the four iconic plates on one single interface.

 The four plates give the user a wealth of differing reverb options, providing an array of sounds ranging from 1 to 5.4 seconds.